SAP Articles

 Transition Phase Focus Area Clean Core Guidance

-1. System Assessment Evaluate legacy ECC setup, custom objects, enhancements Run ATC, CCLM, and usage reports to identify custom code candidates for side-by-side migration
+1. System Assessment Review legacy ECC system, custom objects, and enhancements Run ATC and usage reports to identify what can move to side-by-side extensions

-3. Clean Core Governance Define what changes are allowed in core going forward Establish a technical architecture board and clean core policy
+3. Governance Setup Define rules for managing custom code going forward Establish a review board and enforce a clean core policy

 Comprehensive SAP S/4HANA Transition Comparison – Clean Core Focus